awesome-erpnext/bench/README.md

 - This is an opinionated setup so it is best to setup on a blank server.
 - Works on Ubuntu 16.04+, CentOS 7+, Debian 8+
+- You may need to hit these commands as well `sudo apt install aptitude dirmngr curl software-properties-common -y`
-- You may have to install Python 3 and other essentials by running `apt-get install python3-minimal build-essential python3-setuptools`
+- You may have to install Python 3 and other essentials by running `apt-get install python3-minimal build-essential python3-setuptools redis-server`
 - This script will install the pre-requisites, install bench and setup an ERPNext site `(site1.local under frappe-bench)`
 - Passwords for Frappe Administrator and MariaDB (root) will be asked and saved under `~/passwoords.txt`
 - MariaDB (root) password may be `password` on a fresh server